Website of the GasTurb Inventor

 GasTurb 15 has been released.
 I don't have access to this program.
 Since 2021, I've also been denied access to GasTurb 14.

-There are four Compressor Maps and two Turbine Maps available for you to download in GasTurb and NPSS format.
+There are nine Compressor Maps and two Turbine Maps available for you to download in GasTurb and NPSS format.
 These maps are extended down to 1% spool speed.
 They are suitable for engine start and windmilling simulation.

-Five Performance Models of real engines are now available.
+Seven Performance Models of real engines are now available.

 The history of GasTurb began in the early 1990s.
 I presented the first paper about it at the International Gas Turbine and Aeroengine Congress and Exposition, Houston, Texas, back in June 1995.